apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

 ## Multiple Ways to Modify Content

 As always in life there is more than one way to do it.
-So to modify content in a JCR repository underlying Sling, you have multiple options, two of which are WebDAV and the Sling default POST Servlet also called the *SlingPostServlet*.
+So to modify content in Sling, you have multiple options, the Sling default POST Servlet also called the *SlingPostServlet* is one of them.
 This page is about how you can modify - create, modify, copy, move, delete, import - content through the *SlingPostServlet*.
 In addition it also explains how to extend the SlingPostServlet with new operations.

-What is Content anyway?
-In the following discussion, I use the terms *Content* and *Item* interchangeably.
-With *Content* I just mean some data to be stored in the JCR repository to be later used as the basis for some presentation.
-In this sense *Content* is a rather conceptual term. *Item* is the name of the parent interface of the JCR *Node* and *Property* interfaces.
-When speaking of *Items* we mean some actual data stored in the repository ignoring whether the data is actually stored as a *Node* with child nodes and properties or just a single *Property*.

 ## Quickstart: Creating Content

-To create content you simply send an HTTP POST request using the path of the node to store the content in and include the actual content as request parameters.
+To create content you simply send an HTTP POST request using the path of the resource to store the content in and include the actual content as request parameters.
 So one possibility to do just that is by having an HTML Form like the following: